danielfett/draft-dpop/mainmatter.md

 }
 ```
 !---
-Figure 3: Example JWT for `dpop_binding` parameter.
+Figure 3: Example JWT for `DPoP-Binding` header.

-If the authorization server receives a `dpop_binding` parameter in a
+If the authorization server receives a `DPoP-Binding` header in a
 token request, the authorization server MUST check that:

- * the parameter value is a well-formed JWT,
+ * the header value is a well-formed JWT,
  * all required claims are contained in the JWT,
  * the algorithm in the header of the JWT is supported by the
    application and deemed secure,